foundersandcoders/pg-walkthrough/walkthroughSteps/code-along-mentor-notes.md

 ## Step 2 – setting up the database
 1. If we want to serve the data from our database instead, we then need to set up our database.
-2. Inside the folder `/database`, create a file called `db_build.js`.
+2. Inside the folder `/database`, create a file called `db_build.sql`.
 Inside this folder, we're going to set up the structure of our database, as well as inserting some initial data into it.
 In this file:
   - start the file with `BEGIN;`
   - then add `DROP TABLE IF EXISTS superheroes cascade;`.
 This line gets drops our old database every time this file is run - i.e. every time we build our database.
   - Then we outline the structure of our table.
 This sets out all the columns we want in our table.